arivan-amin/Healthcare-Clean-Microservices/README.md

   prescription processing and medication delivery.
 - **Radiology Service**: Manages radiological imaging and reports.
 It handles requests for imaging procedures, stores image data, and provides reports and results to doctors and patients.
-- **Reporting Service**: Generates and manages reports related to various aspects of the system, including operational metrics, financial summaries, and patient statistics.
+- **Report Service**: Generates and manages reports related to various aspects of the system, including operational metrics, financial summaries, and patient statistics.
 It provides insights and data visualizations for analysis and decision-making.
 - **Security Service**: Ensures the security of the system by managing authentication,